minmoto/fmcd/README.md

 # FMCD: A Fedimint Client for Server Side Applications

+> This project is an incompatible fork of [Fedimint Clientd](https://github.com/fedimint/fedimint-clientd)

-`fmcd` runs a fedimint client with Ecash, Lightning, and Onchain modules to let a server side application hold and use Bitcoin with Fedimint.
-It exposes a REST API & provides wrappers in typescript, python, golang, and elixir.
-It uses the `multimint` crate to manage clients connected to multiple Federations from a single `fmcd` instance.
+Run a Fedimint client with Ecash, Lightning, and Onchain modules to let a server side application hold and use Bitcoin with Fedimint. `fmcd` exposes a REST and Websocket APIs, with ability to manage clients connected to multiple Federations from a single instance.

-This project is intended to be an easy-to-use starting point for those interested in adding Fedimint client support to their applications. fmcd only exposes Fedimint's default modules, and any more complex Fedimint integration will require custom implementation using [Fedimint's rust crates](https://github.com/fedimint/fedimint).
+This project is intended to be an easy-to-use starting point for those interested in adding Fedimint client support to their applications. `fmcd` only exposes Fedimint's default modules, and any more complex Fedimint integration will require custom implementation using [Fedimint's rust crates](https://github.com/fedimint/fedimint).

 ## Getting Started